MbinOrg/mbin/docs/03-contributing/01-getting_started.md

 To run test inside the Dev Container, some preparation is needed.
 These steps have to be repeated after every recreation of the Container:

-1. run `sudo pg_createcluster 13 tests --port=5433 --start`
+1. Run: `sudo pg_createcluster 13 tests --port=5433 --start`
-2. run `sudo su postgres -c 'psql -p 5433 -U postgres -d postgres'`
+2. Run: `sudo su postgres -c 'psql -p 5433 -U postgres -d postgres'`
-3. inside the SQL shell, run `CREATE USER mbin WITH PASSWORD 'ChangeThisPostgresPass' SUPERUSER;`
+3. Inside the SQL shell, run: `CREATE USER mbin WITH PASSWORD 'ChangeThisPostgresPass' SUPERUSER;`

-Now the testsuite can be launched with `SYMFONY_DEPRECATIONS_HELPER=disabled php -d memory_limit=-1 ./bin/phpunit tests/Unit`
+Now the testsuite can be launched with:
+`SYMFONY_DEPRECATIONS_HELPER=disabled php -d memory_limit=-1 ./bin/phpunit tests/Unit`
-or `SYMFONY_DEPRECATIONS_HELPER=disabled php -d memory_limit=-1 ./bin/phpunit tests/Functional/<path to tests to run>`.\
+or: `SYMFONY_DEPRECATIONS_HELPER=disabled php -d memory_limit=-1 ./bin/phpunit tests/Functional/<path to tests to run>`.\
-For more information, read the *Testing* section on this page.
+For more information, read the [Testing](#testing) section on this page.

 ## Bare metal installation